lupyuen/pinephone-nuttx/README.md

 # TODO

-TODO: Examine Tow-Boot and the Distro Images that it bundles

-TODO: Disassemble the Distro Images with Ghidra to look at the Startup Code
+TODO: Disassemble the PinePhone Distro Images with Ghidra to look at the Startup Code

 TODO: Verify that NuttX uses similar Startup Code